IanSteenstra/PeerSupport/README.md

 1. Run your desired commands (ex: `python manage.py migrate`, `python manage.py createsuperuser`)

 ## Docker for Windows Issue
 If Nginx is giving an error after running `docker-compose up`, you may need to turn filesharing on for the entire directory of the application.
-For help, look under FILE SHARING <a href='https://docs.docker.com/docker-for-windows/'> here </a>.
+For help, look under FILE SHARING <a href='https://docs.docker.com/docker-for-windows/'> here. </a>

 ## License